Homeric simile

+Fear fell upon Hektor as he beheld him, and he dared not stay longer where he was but fled in dismay from before the gates, while Achilles darted after him at his utmost speed.
+As a mountain falcon, swiftest of all birds, swoops down upon some cowering dove—the dove flies before him but the falcon with a shrill scream follows close after, resolved to have her—even so did Achilles make straight for Hektor with all his might, while Hektor fled under the Trojan wall as fast as his limbs could take him.

 Homeric simile, also called an epic simile, is a detailed comparison in the form of a simile that is many lines in length.
 The word "Homeric", is based on the Greek author, Homer, who composed the two famous Greek epics, the Iliad and the Odyssey.
 Many authors continue to use this type of simile in their writings although it is usually found in classics.

 The typical Homeric simile makes a comparison to some kind of event, in the form "like a ____ when it ______."
 The object of the comparison is usually something strange or unfamiliar to something ordinary and familiar.
 The Iliad, for instance, contains many such similes comparing fighting warriors to lions attacking wild boars or other prey.
 These similes serve to take the reader away from the battlefield for a brief while, into the world of pre-war peace and plenty.
 Often, they occur at a moment of high action or emotion, especially during a battle.
 In the words of Peter Jones, Homeric similes "are miraculous, redirecting the reader's attention in the most unexpected ways and suffusing the poem with vividness, pathos and humour".
 They are also important, as it is through these similes that the narrator directly talks to the audience.